arktypeio/arktype/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Suggest a new feature
+title: ""
+labels: ""
+assignees: ""
+---

 # Request a feature

 The maintainers of ArkType will do our best to provide prompt feedback for any feature requests- especially those that are concise and persuasive!